WHaverals/IntroDH-Fall2024/policies.md

 I understand that unavoidable situations can arise: sometimes life just happens. **If you must miss a class, please try to inform me in advance.** You’re allowed to miss up to three classes –- no questions asked.
 Additional absences may impact your grade, except in the case of medical or personal emergencies, religious holidays, or attending/traveling to/from varsity competitions.

+## Slack

+While our course takes place in person, we will use _Slack_ as an additional communication platform.
+It serves as a space for posting [reflections](https://introtodh--spring2024.slack.com/archives/C06F1KS1ULT) on the assigned materials, sharing [resources](https://introtodh--spring2024.slack.com/archives/C06GK9FMKFA) like files and links, and seeking [assistance](https://introtodh--spring2024.slack.com/archives/C06FME0MZHT) with assignments outside of class hours.
+Make sure you join our _Slack_ workspace by using the invitation link provided in class!

+## Office Hours

+I'm available for office hours every Tuesday and Thursday from 1:00-2:00pm at [Chancellor Green Cafe](https://dining.princeton.edu/where-eat/chancellor-green-cafe).
+Office hours are a great chance for us to discuss anything related to the class – be it readings, assignments, feedback, challenging concepts.
+I'm also happy to chat about your interests in digital humanities, or to help you find resources for your research.
+If you can't make it to office hours, feel free to email me to set up an appointment.

 ## Class Etiquette

 In order to create a productive and respectful learning environment, let's observe the following guidelines: